cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/users.md

 #### Required flags

-* `-p, --password TEXT` - Cloudify Manager password.
+* `-p, --password TEXT` - The new password for the password.

 &nbsp;